brianfong96/Unity/README.md

 ## Important Points:

-- Unity is a game engine, but you can make line of business apps for it
+- Unity is a game engine, but you can also make line of business apps for it
 - Uses C# or Javascript for the scripting languages
 - Can be used to make 2D or 3D games
 - Can be used to make Mixed Reality (MR) and HoloLens Apps